Santa Rosa Plum Tree

 Rootstock Description: A semi-dwarf rootstock for Plums and other stone fruits, St. Julien produces trees 10′-12′ in height or less.
 St. Julien makes vigorous and productive trees.

-Pollination Requirements: Santa Rosa is self-fertile and is a good pollinator for Howard Miracle.
+Pollination Requirements: Self-fertile and is a good pollinator for Howard Miracle.

 Bearing Age: 2-3 years after planting

 Size at Maturity: 10-12 ft. in height

 Taste: Very sweet and flavorful

 Fruit Skin: Purplish red

 Fruit Flesh: Gold

 Pests & Diseases: Our plums are not bothered by pests.
 Bacterial Canker can occasionally damage trunks or branches.
 Symptoms of this disease are exudations of amber-colored sap.
 Spraying with copper in the fall and early spring can help control Bacterial Canker.